TrueBlocks/trueblocks-core/docs/content/data-model/other.md

 ## Parameter

-Parameters are a constituant part of a [Function or Event](/data-model/accounts/#function).
+Parameters are a constituent part of a [Function or Event](/data-model/accounts/#function).
 The parameters of a function are each individual value passed into the function.
 Along with the function's name, the parameters types (once canonicalized) are used to create a function's four byte signature (or an event's 32-byte signature).
 Parameters are important to TrueBlocks because we use them as part of the ABI decoding and the `--articulate` process to conver the blockchain's bytes into human-readable text.

 The following commands produce and manage parameters: